Our Services

 • Underlying heart conditions, medications or low blood sugar may increase your risk—talk with your doctor if you have concerns.

-• For repeated or severe symptoms, consider using Ubie's Free AI-powered Vasovagal Reflex Symptom Checker and schedule a medical evaluation.
+• For any concerning or persistent symptoms, take Ubie's Free AI Symptom Checker test to better understand what might be happening and whether you should schedule a medical evaluation.

 Safe, enjoyable spa sessions come from understanding your body's responses to heat.
 If you ever feel symptoms that worry you—especially chest pain, severe dizziness, weakness or confusion—stop using the hot tub or sauna immediately and speak to a doctor.
 Your health and safety come first.